 2. Johnstown Inclined Plane.
 (Submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 272 times since then.
+It was originally submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 318 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on September 4, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.